29 new COVID cases at IIT Jodhpur | Education

 With the arrival of students on campus for practical sessions in April, the infection started to spread in the campus, Sharma said.

-“Since practical sessions were essential, we started calling students, with adherence to the guidelines by Human Resource (and Development) ministry,” he said.
+''Since practical sessions were essential, we started calling students, with adherence to the guidelines by the Human Resource ministry (now known as the Ministry of Education),'' he said.

-“Fortunately, none of these infected cases bordered serious condition and all those who had tested positive earlier, have recovered,” he added.
+''Fortunately, none of these infected cases bordered a serious condition and all those who had tested positive earlier, have recovered,'' he added.

-Generally, students start leaving for their homes after the semester examinations are over but given the lockdown in different states, it would not be possible for them to leave now, Sharma said.
+Generally, students start leaving for their homes after the semester examinations but given the lockdown in different states, it would not be possible for them to leave now, Sharma said.

-The IIT administration, however, has put in place adequate arrangements given the spike in positive cases, wherein isolation and super-isolation centres have been set up.
+The IIT administration, however, has put in place adequate arrangements given the spike in cases, and isolation and super-isolation centres have been set up on campus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)